 Deliveroo now from Angel | Deliveroo now from Bromley | Deliveroo now from Camden | Deliveroo now from Canary Wharf | Deliveroo now from Covent Garden | Deliveroo now from Covent Garden | Deliveroo now from Croydon | Deliveroo now from Ealing | Deliveroo now from Earl's Court | Deliveroo now from Finchley Road | Deliveroo now from Fulham | Deliveroo now from Hammersmith | Deliveroo now from Hampstead | Deliveroo now from Hendon | Deliveroo now from Holland Park | Deliveroo now from Kingston | Deliveroo now from Leicester Square | Deliveroo now from London Bridge | Deliveroo now from Marylebone | Deliveroo now from Moorgate | Deliveroo now from North Finchley | Deliveroo now from Putney | Deliveroo now from Richmond | Deliveroo now from Shepherd's Bush | Deliveroo now from Soho | Deliveroo now from South Bank | Deliveroo now from Spitalfields | Deliveroo now from St Paul's | Deliveroo now from Stratford | Deliveroo now from The City | Deliveroo now from The O2 Centre | Deliveroo now from Tower Hill | Deliveroo now from Uxbridge | Deliveroo now from Victoria | Deliveroo now from Wandsworth | Deliveroo now from Wembley | Deliveroo now from Wimbledon

 Perched inside the unlikely location of Elephant and Castle shopping centre, this cheap-as-chips Polish café is a quirky place to while away the time with a newspaper.
-Cheerful, hearty breakfasts include fried kielbasa (Polish sausage) with bread, panini-style breakfast sandwiches in flavours such as tylzycki cheese with bacon, and traditional toasted baps with assorted meaty fillings.
-‘The big daddy’ (£6) consists of pan-fried potatoes, bacon, kielbasa sausage, fried eggs, Polish gherkins, cucumber and tomatoes with bread and butter.
+Cheerful, hearty breakfasts include fried kielbasa (Polish sausage) with bread, panini-style breakfast sandwiches in flavours such as bacon, and traditional toasted baps with assorted meaty fillings.
+‘The big daddy’ consists of hash brown potatoes, bacon, kielbasa sausage, fried eggs, Polish gherkins, cucumber and tomatoes with bread and butter.